The Sunk Cost Fallacy: Understanding Sunk Costs

 Sunk cost fallacy definition

 Whether we are aware of it or not, the cost has already “sunk” meaning that the outcome of your investment is no longer dependent on it.
 By focusing on what we have put in when it’s already gone, rather than what we get out, we can become blind-sided and risk not achieving a positive outcome at all.
+And the desire to avoid negative emotions related to sunk costs doesn’t just affect the decision making process of individuals.
+We see this kind of thinking on a larger scale as well; it is evident in national economic behavior, in decisions by companies to remain committed to outdated products or strategies, and even entire societies fall victim to irrational decisions.

-Examples of sunk costs
+Examples of the sunk cost effect

 The new invention of cryptocurrency has made it easier than ever for the general public to make investments without even knowing what they are buying.
 Say you invest $500 in the hope that it will double, you may find that it is tempting to hold out even if your investment begins to tumble.
 You may then be further in than you can afford, but you still believe that you cannot withdraw your money.